johnnyreilly/azdo-npm-auth/README.md

 ![screenshot of the onboarding process for non Windows users](screenshot-onboarding-with-other.png)

+As we can see, there is a significant difference in the onboarding experience between operating systems.
+Windows users can use a tool named [`vsts-npm-auth`](https://www.npmjs.com/package/vsts-npm-auth) which automates onboarding.
+Non windows users have a longer road to follow.
+The instructions walk through manually creating an `.npmrc` file in a users home directory which contains information including a base 64 encoded Azure DevOps Personal Access Token with the Packaging read and write scopes.
+It is tedious to do.

-This is a significant difference in the onboarding experience. `ado-npm-auth-lite` aims to make the onboarding experience for non Windows users as simple as it is for Windows users.
+`ado-npm-auth-lite` aims to automate the toil, and make the onboarding experience for non Windows users as simple as it is for Windows users.

 There is an official package named [`ado-npm-auth`](https://github.com/microsoft/ado-npm-auth).
-However, due to issues experienced in using that package, this was created.
+However, [due to issues I experienced in using the `ado-npm-auth` package](https://github.com/microsoft/ado-npm-auth/issues/50), I found myself creating `ado-npm-auth-lite`.
+By the way, the "lite" in `ado-npm-auth-lite` doesn't represent anything in particular; I just couldn't think of another good name.

 ## Options